tlanettepollard/ToDoApp-TLP/codenotes.md

 #### Learned: using an Array.prototype.filter() to test and exclude a task from the new array if the id prop matches the id parameter passed into the deleteTask();

+#### Learned: how React deals with events and handles state, and implemented functionality to add tasks, delete tasks, and toggle tasks as completed.

 Resources:

 - [Mileine](https://github.com/mileine/frontendmentor-todo-app-react)